marioscrock/poc-mobilityDCAT-AP/NOTES.md

 	- Validate examples in `src/examples/` against shapes in `src/shaclShapes/`.
 	- Integrate as an optional dev command (for local quality checks).
 	- Optionally wire it into CI later, after local workflow is stable.

+## 9) Agent instructions interoperability

+- Evaluate removing `CLAUDE.md` in favor of a more generic `agent.md`-style guidance file for broader tool interoperability.
+- Define a neutral structure that can be consumed by different coding agents, not tied to a single vendor/tool.
+- Ensure any migration keeps the same essential project context (repository structure, build flow, workflow conventions, and release process).
+- Add a transition note in documentation so contributors know which instruction file is canonical.

+## 10) Reorganize DEVELOPMENT.md by task

+- Rework `DEVELOPMENT.md` so it is organized by user tasks/workflows instead of tool-only sections.
+- Add task-oriented sections, for example:
+	- Update or publish a draft.
+	- Create and publish a new release.
+	- Promote a release to latest.
+	- Run local validation and troubleshooting.
+- For each task, include prerequisites, exact commands, expected outputs, and verification checks.
+- Add quick links between `DEVELOPMENT.md`, `README.md`, and workflow names to reduce onboarding friction.